Fireworks Laws: Where to Buy Wedding Sparklers in Alaska

-Whether you live in Anchorage, Juneau, Fairbanks, or any other city in Alaska, breaking the local fireworks laws can ruin your wedding in a big hurry; even though it has the longest coastline in the U.S. (6,640 miles), which is greater than that of all other states combined.
-Below we have list the current Alaska fireworks laws to help prevent any unwanted problems when using wedding sparklers on your big day.
+Whether you live in Anchorage, Juneau, or any other city, breaking the local fireworks laws can ruin your wedding quickly; even though it has the longest coastline in the U.S. (6,640 miles).
+That is greater than all the other states combined!
+Below are the current Alaska fireworks laws.
+Hopefully, it prevents problems when using sparklers for weddings on your big day.

-Permitted: Roman candles, skyrockets, helicopter rockets, cylindrical and cone fountains, wheels, torches, colored fire, dipped sticks, mines and shells, firecrackers with soft casings, and novelties (size limitations specified.)
+Roman candles, skyrockets, helicopter rockets, cylindrical and cone fountains, wheels, torches, colored fire, dipped sticks, mines and shells, firecrackers with soft casings, and novelties (including wedding sparklers).

-Prohibited: All fireworks that are not defined as salable consumer fireworks.
+All fireworks that are not defined as salable consumer fireworks.
 All items not listed as “allowed” fall into this category.

 Nickname: Last Frontier, Great Land, Land of the Midnight Sun